 - Use a good mosquito repellent, and apply it regularly.
 Insect repellents containing the chemical N,N-diethylmetatoluamide (DEET) are the most effective.
 Re-apply the insect repellent after swimming.
 If you are using suntan lotion, use suntan lotion first and then apply the insect repellent over the suntan lotion.
 The repellent may make the sunscreen less effective, so use a sunscreen with sun protection factor (SPF) 30-50.

-- If staying in buildings without mosquito screens on the windows and doors, sleep under a mosquito net.
+- If staying in buildings without mosquito screens on the windows and doors, sleep under mosquito net.
 Check there are no holes in the net and repair any if necessary.

 Specific advice for prevention in pregnant women is discussed in the section above.